TerraWatch Essentials · · 6 min read

 7. Floating Villages of Tonlé Sap

 This week, I wanted to share this timelapse of Tonlé Sap in Cambodia, the largest freshwater lake in Southeast Asia.
 I was lucky enough to visit this place a few years ago and experience life in the floating villages as well as the rich biodiversity of the ecosystem.
-The timelapse shows images from Planet between August to December 2022, showing how the lake floods as the Tonle Sap River flows in one direction and then empties out in December as the river flows in the other direction (yes, a bidirectional river!)
+The timelapse shows images from Planet between August to December 2022, showing how the lake floods as the Tonle Sap River flows in one direction and then empties out in December as the river flows in the other direction (yes, a bidirectional river!)2

-and climate change, the timing and size of flooding have impacted the livelihoods of over a million people, who depend on Tonlé Sap for food and shelter.One Podcast Episode
+However, due to increasing deforestation3 and climate change4, the timing and size of flooding have impacted the livelihoods of over a million people, who depend on Tonlé Sap for food and shelter.

 From the TerraWatch Space podcast